femotizo/sitemap-for-better-seo/readme.md

 **In this lesson I will focus only on the core objective and that is a simple, plain sitemap with static urls.**

-This kind of sitemap required only a few minutes to set up, but it can increase your search engine standing a lot.
+This kind of sitemap requires only a few minutes to set up, but it can increase your search engine standing a lot.